 Pros of Hair Straightening Brushes

 - The hair straightening brush won’t leave creases in your hair the same way a flat iron can.

 - You don’t have to run it through your hair as many times as you would a flat iron.

 - A hair straightening brush is very easy to use.

-- Handy size and lightweight so can go anywhere with you.
+- Hair straightening brushes are a handy size and lightweight so can go anywhere with you.

-- Several temperature control settings so you can easily manage the heat levels.
+- There are several temperature control settings on a hair straightening brush so you can easily manage the heat levels.

 Cons of Hair Straightening Brushes

 While the pros make the hair straightening brush sound incredible, there are some cons to consider as well especially if your hair type is 3C – 4C.

-- Don’t expect stick thin straight hair.
+- Don’t expect stick-thin straight hair.
 The most you’ll get is smoothened out bouncy hair.
 This is perfect for creating braid-outs or twist-outs later on in the week.

 - There have been reports of a few burnt fingers from handling the brush but no more than when you’re handling a flat-iron as well.
 Lots of patience required.
 Some hair straightening brushes do come with protective gloves.

 What to Look for When Choosing a Hair Straightening Brush?

 A good hair straightening brush should have ball tips.
 Ball tips prevent tangling and snagging.

 A great straightening brush should incorporate ceramic technology.
 It ensures there are no hot spots as you work it through your hair and lessens the chance of damage.

 A good hair straightening brush should have nylon and boar bristles so you can work through hair without pulling it out.